MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli.md

 create code components.

-Power Apps CLI tooling is the first step toward a comprehensive application life-cycle management (ALM) story where the enterprise developers and ISVs can create, build, debug, and publish their extensions and customizations quickly and efficiently.
-More information: [What is Microsoft Power Apps CLI?](../../developer/data-platform/powerapps-cli.md)
+Power Apps CLI tooling is the first step toward a comprehensive application lifecycle management (ALM) story where enterprise developers and ISVs can create, build, debug, and publish their extensions and customizations quickly and efficiently.
+For more information, see [What is Microsoft Power Apps CLI?](../../developer/data-platform/powerapps-cli.md)

 With this feature, Microsoft Power Apps portals